-- the results of the go/no go interim analysis decision from our independent data monitoring committee with respect to the Phase 2b portion of our ongoing Validive clinical trial, anticipated by the end of March 2023; - our ability to raise sufficient funds within the next 12 months in order for us to (1) assuming a positive result of the go/no go interim analysis decision anticipated by the end of March 2023, complete the Phase 3 portion of our ongoing Validive Phase 2b/3 clinical trial and, if required, complete a second confirmatory Phase 3 clinical trial, (2) continue the clinical development of camsirubicin through and beyond our ongoing Phase 1b dose escalation clinical trial, (3) support further preclinical and clinical development of MNPR-101 for radiopharmaceutical use in advanced cancers, and (4) support further development of MNPR-202 and related compounds; as well as our ability to further raise additional funds in the future to support any future product candidate programs through completion of clinical trials, and our current and future product candidate programs through the approval processes and, if applicable, commercialization; - our ability to find a suitable pharmaceutical partner or partners to further our development efforts, under acceptable financial terms; - risks and uncertainties associated with our research and development activities, including our clinical trials, regulatory submissions, and manufacturing and quality expenses; - estimated timeframes for our clinical trials and regulatory reviews for approval to market products are uncertain; - the rate of market acceptance and competitiveness in terms of pricing, efficacy and safety, of any products for which we receive marketing approval, and our ability to competitively market any such products as compared to larger pharmaceutical firms; - the difficulties of commercialization, marketing and product manufacturing and overall strategy; - uncertainties of intellectual property position and strategy including new discoveries and patent filings; - our ability to attract and retain experienced and qualified key personnel and/or to find and utilize external sources of experience, expertise and scientific, medical and commercialization knowledge to complete product development and commercialization of new products; - the risks inherent in our estimates regarding the level of needed expenses, capital requirements and the availability of required additional financing at acceptable terms; - the impact of government laws and regulations including increased governmental control of healthcare and pharmaceuticals, resulting in direct price controls driving lower prices, other governmental regulations affecting cost requirements and structures for selling therapeutic products, and recent governmental legislation affecting other industries which may indirectly increase our costs of obtaining goods and services; - the uncertain continuing impact of COVID-19 on our ability to advance our clinical programs and raise additional financing; - the cumulative impact of domestic and global inflation, volatility in financial markets and the banking industry and/or the potential for an economic recession increasing our costs of obtaining goods and services or making financing more difficult to obtain on acceptable terms or at all; - the uncertain impact of the Russia-Ukraine war on our clinical material manufacturing expenses and timelines, as well as on general economic, trade and financial market conditions; and - uncertainty of our financial projections and operational timelines and the development of new competitive products and technologies.
+- our ability to raise sufficient funds within the next 12 months in order for us to complete the Phase 3 portion of our ongoing Validive Phase 2b/3 clinical trial and, if required, complete a second confirmatory Phase 3 clinical trial, to continue the clinical development of camsirubicin through and beyond our ongoing Phase 1b dose escalation clinical trial, to support further development of potential MNPR-101-derived radioimmunotherapeutics (RITs) and companion diagnostics to treat cancer and severe COVID-19 (patients with SARS-CoV-2 infection), and to support further development of MNPR-101, MNPR-202 and related compounds; as well as our ability to further raise additional funds in the future to support any future product candidate programs through completion of clinical trials, and our current and future product candidate programs through the approval processes and, if applicable, commercialization; - our ability to find a suitable pharmaceutical partner or partners to further our development efforts, under acceptable financial terms; - risks and uncertainties associated with our research and development activities, including our clinical trials, regulatory submissions, and manufacturing and quality expenses; - estimated timeframes for our clinical trials and regulatory reviews for approval to market products are uncertain; - the rate of market acceptance and competitiveness in terms of pricing, efficacy and safety, of any products for which we receive marketing approval, and our ability to competitively market any such products as compared to larger pharmaceutical firms; - the difficulties of commercialization, marketing and product manufacturing and overall strategy; - uncertainties of intellectual property position and strategy including new discoveries and patent filings; - our ability to attract and retain experienced and qualified key personnel and/or to find and utilize external sources of experience, expertise and scientific, medical and commercialization knowledge to complete product development and commercialization of new products; - the risks inherent in our estimates regarding the level of needed expenses, capital requirements and the availability of required additional financing at acceptable terms: - the impact of government laws and regulations including increased governmental control of healthcare and pharmaceuticals, including direct price controls driving lower prices and other governmental regulations affecting cost requirements and structures required to deliver therapeutic products; - the uncertain impact of the COVID-19 pandemic on our ability to advance our clinical programs and raise additional financing; - the uncertain impact of the Russia-Ukraine conflict on our clinical material manufacturing expenses and timeline, as well as on general economic, trade and financial market conditions; and - uncertainty of our financial and operational projections and the development of new competitive products and technologies.

-Although we believe that the risk assessments identified in such forward-looking statements are appropriate, we can give no assurance that such risks will materialize.
+Although we believe that the risk assessments identified in such forward-looking statements are appropriate, we can give no assurance that such risks will be realized.
 Cautionary statements are disclosed in this Annual Report on Form 10-K, including without limitation statements in the section entitled "Item 1A - Risk Factors," addressing forward-looking statements.
 All subsequent written and oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements.
 We undertake no obligation to update any statements made in this Annual Report on Form 10-K or elsewhere, including without limitation any forward-looking statements, except as required by law.